-Prior to joining Geneva Global, Andy served as Vice President and Associate General Counsel at a Fortune 100 financial services company, where he oversaw international legal operations for over 50 countries.
-He led the company’s mission-critical projects, restructuring, regulatory approvals, and mergers and acquisitions.
+Before joining Geneva Global, Andy was a Vice President and Associate General Counsel at a Fortune 100 financial services company, where he oversaw international legal operations for over 50 countries.
+He led the company’s major projects—including its IPO—as well as U.S. and international transactions, mergers and acquisitions, and regulatory relations.

-He has lived and worked in Eastern Europe for six years, and built and managed a non-profit International Baccalaureate school.
-Andy has served on numerous boards of directors of for-profit and non-profit organizations.
+Andy lived and worked in Eastern Europe for six years, where he built and managed a nonprofit International Baccalaureate school.
+He has served on numerous boards for-profit and nonprofit organizations.

 Andy holds a Juris Doctorate degree from George Washington University and a Bachelor’s degree from Drexel University.